 This wondrous natural feature sits just outside of Juneau.
 Trends reveal that the glacier is retreating, which has had a series of negative consequences but has also created Mendenhall Lake from its runoff.
 Another benefit is the discovery of an ancient forest, which helps scientists understand the history of the region.
 A year-round visitor center details the history of the area while also providing unparalleled views of the glacier itself.
 From January to March, the center hosts a series of Fireside Lectures that discuss the area's history in detail.

-Also Read: 10 Most Beautiful Small Towns in Alaska
+Also Read: Top 10 Tourist Attractions in Juneau, Alaska

 Situated near the town of Seward, this park was established in 1980 and is a popular destination for cruise ship travelers making port in the nearby town.
 Here, visitors can take guided tours that reveal the abundance of wildlife around them, including bears, seals, and humpback and orca whales.
 Thirty-eight glaciers are present here, from which the park's name is derived.
 The park's proximity to the coast ensures that the views are breathtaking, with bald eagles soaring into and out of sight of the majestic pine forests.